marcus-crane/utf9k/content/blog/2021-04-27--dropbox-is-way-too-clingy/index.md

   A form that says "Permanently delete your Dropbox account" with three inputs: one for your password, one for your reason for leaving and a third to enter in more details.
 {{< /image >}}

-Five more clicks to fill in this shitty form, not including a message, and that brings us up to **Sixteen clicks**
+Six[^3] more clicks to fill in this shitty form and that brings us up to **seventeen clicks** when I hit "Permanently delete"

-Finally, **seventeen clicks** later, I'm free.

 {{< image src="/blog/dropbox-is-way-too-clingy/10-free.png" >}}
   A tightly cropped screenshot of a black banner that reads "Your account has been deleted.
 We're sorry to see you go."
 {{< /image >}}

+Finally, I'm free.

 Why would I ever come back here?
 No company that did this sort of shit ever made me feel welcome back.
 To this day, I have never resubscribed to [The New York Times](https://www.nytimes.com) purely because their cancellation policy requires you to ring a human person in New York.